 Helping Children with a disability learn to swim.

-Our fifteen clubs in NSW provide swimming lessons for children with a disability.
-They operate during the four school terms and, thanks to many generous supporters and fundraisers, all lessons are both individualized and heavily subsidised.
+Our sixteen clubs in NSW provide swimming lessons for children with a disability.
+They operate during the four school terms and, thanks to many generous supporters and fundraisers, all lessons are both individualised and heavily subsidised.

 At Rainbow Club, we believe that learning to swim is a right for all children, including those with a disability, and we recognise that concentrated and individual focus helps those with a disability acquire the skills needed to stay safe in an aquatic environment.

 Will’s StoryWill is 11 years old, is a twin to his brother Tom and has Autism Spectrum.
 Will has a happy and outgoing nature, he loves swimming, in particular swimming in the ocean.

 One of the goals for Will and his family is for to him to swim the Murray Rose Malabar Magic Ocean Swim in the future.

 Emily’s StoryA mainstream class didn’t suit a child like Emily.
 Her concentration was lacking and the ability to learn strokes wasn’t there.